 “In-store music” refers to the music that brands select to be played at their stores.
 The music should have specific relevance, which means that each song has to fit the brand’s particular style.
 For instance, if you are trying to sell exclusive couture clothing, there’s a huge chance that you won’t be playing “Another Brick in the Wall” by Pink Floyd.
 The music selection is expected to lean more towards classical music, or anything soft and elegant that reflects the kind of the items you’re trying to sell.
 Did you know that what you hear in a store is just as important as what you see?
 The two should always be in harmony with each other.

-When designing a store environment, the ambiance is something to keep in mind.
+When designing a store environment, in-store music is a vital aspect to consider.
 The practice of designing store environments in a way that projects a certain image is known as atmospherics.
 This term was coined by business professor Philip Kotler in 1973.

 According to him, the atmospherics not only helps to maintain a certain image for clients, but also helps boost sales.
 In some cases, the aesthetics may have more impact regarding generating sales than the actual products in the store.